nboutin/immo_perfo/doc/requirement.md

 R01_004_A Variable as computed value has formula definition R01_005_A Formula parameter are Population, Period

+## Immo Core

+R02_001_A Store Variables instances define by a model.
+R02_002_A Variable are loaded by ImmoCore by providing a path to a Python package R02_003_A Variable are loaded by ImmoCore by providing a path to a Python module R02_004_A ImmoCore can construct a Population according to loaded Model.

 ## Model

 Model is a Python package containing one or several modules.
 Modules inside a model define Variables by inheritance with class Variable.
 A model must be provided to ImmoCore

-## Immo Core

-Store Variables instances define by a model.
-Variable are loaded by ImmoCore by providing a path to a Python package.
-ImmoCore can construct a Population according to loaded Model.

 ## Cache